Viktor Shokin: Investigation into Burisma Holdings

 In May 2019, Vitaly Kasko, who had been Shokin's deputy overseeing international cooperation before resigning in February 2016, provided documents to Bloomberg News claiming that under Shokin, the investigation into Burisma had been dormant.
 Shokin himself claimed in May 2019 that he had been investigating Burisma Holdings.
-This claim was supported by testimony Shokin provided on September 4, 2019 for an Austrian court.
+This claim was supported by testimony Shokin provided on September 4, 2019, for an Austrian court.
 Testifying in support of his prior claims of investigating Burisma Holdings, Shokin, in a sworn affidavit dated September 4, 2019 for a court in Austria, stated that "The truth is that I was forced out because I was leading a wide-ranging corruption probe into Burisma Holdings, a natural gas firm active in Ukraine and Joe Biden’s son, Hunter Biden, was a member of the Board of Directors."
 Shokin continued, stating that, "On several occasions President Poroshenko asked me to have a look at the criminal case against Burisma and consider the possibility of winding down the investigative actions in respect of this company, but I refused to close this investigation."

 The investigation into Burisma only pertained to events happening before Joe Biden's son, Hunter Biden, joined the board of directors of Burisma Holdings in 2014.
 US President Donald Trump's subsequent bid to pressure Ukrainian President Volodymyr Zelensky to announce an investigation of Joe Biden in relation to Burisma led to the December 2019 impeachment of Trump.
-On February 27, 2020, a Ukrainian court ruling forced investigators to open a probe on Joe Biden's pressure on Poroshenko to fire Shokin.
-The investigation was closed in November 2020 after the election of Joe Biden as President of the United States.
+On February 27, 2020, at Shokin's request, a Ukrainian court ruling opened a probe on Joe Biden's pressure on Poroshenko to fire Shokin (a routine action in Ukraine, where any individual can go to court to request prosecution if the State Investigative Bureau refuses).
+The investigation was closed due to lack of evidence in November 2020.
+A statement from the National Police that said it found "no evidence of wrongdoing": "After interrogation, we found out that in 2016 Shokin resigned from his post voluntarily", and "During the investigation we did not find any confirmation anyone pressured him to resign."